 The production of greenhouse crops involved many different tools, with the most important being the growing media.
 Growing media is the term used to describe the “mixture of components that provide water, air, nutrients and support to plants.”
-In simple terms, the materials you put into a container to grow a plant.
+In simple terms, these are the materials you put into a container to grow a plant.

 Growing media is vital because it helps to provide the plant’s physical support, aeration, water and mineral nutrients (by adding fertiliser through the pore spaces in the media).
 These factors are essential to help the plant grow strong and happy.

-A growing media’s water holding capacity and air porosity are crucial as it allows the plant’s root system to have space to grow and ‘breathe’ – as the roots need water and oxygen to thrive.
+A growing media’s water-holding capacity and air porosity are crucial as it allows the plant’s root system to have space to grow and ‘breathe’ – as the roots need water and oxygen to thrive.
 Drainage is also important as excess moisture can prevent oxygen from getting to the plant roots, creating root rot.

-The type of soil you would find in a field tends not to be the most suitable for growing plants in containers (vertical farming) as it will not provide the aeration, drainage and water holding capacity required.
+The type of soil you would find in a field tends not to be the most suitable for growing plants in containers (vertical farming) as it will not provide the aeration, drainage and water-holding capacity required.

 Some of the most commonly used growing media include: